 If you own your home, you’ve probably received letters in the mail from real estate agents claiming, "I have a buyer for your home."
 Make no mistake: These letters are thinly disguised solicitation letters from wanna-be listing agents.

-Why the lie?
+Why the Lie?

-A listing agent is not about to spend money and invest time in trying to find a buyer for a home that is not the agent's listing.
+A listing agent is not going to spend money and invest time in trying to find a buyer for a home that is not their listing.
 That agent wants to list your home, generally through an exclusive right-to-sell listing.
 This type of listing agreement says the agent earns a commission when the home sells, regardless of who found the buyer.